About Benjamin R. Merkle, D.Phil

 B.S. in Education (Secondary Education-Chemistry), University of Idaho, 1996

-Fellow of Theology Dr. Ben Merkle is the College’s second President, having previously served as the Undergraduate Dean.
-He holds a D.Phil. in Oriental Studies and an M.St. in Jewish Studies from Oxford University, England, a Master’s degree in English Literature, and a B.S. in Education (Secondary Education-Chemistry, with a minor in History) both from the University of Idaho.
+Fellow of Theology Dr. Ben Merkle is the college’s second president and previously served as the undergraduate dean.
+He holds a D.Phil. in Oriental Studies and an M.St. in Jewish Studies from Oxford University, England; an M.A. degree in English Literature, and a B.S. in Education (Secondary Education-Chemistry, with a minor in History) both from the University of Idaho.
 He also studied theology at Greyfriars Hall from 1998 to 2000.

-Dr. Merkle served as a Lecturer at New Saint Andrews from 2000 until 2005, when he was promoted to Fellow of Theology.
-He has taught the freshman introductory theology course, Lordship Colloquium, and Hebrew.
+Dr. Merkle served as a lecturer at New Saint Andrews from 2000 until 2005, when he was promoted to fellow of theology.
+He has taught the freshman introductory theology course, Lordship Colloquium, as well as Hebrew.
 He has also team-taught Anglo-Saxon.